Lampard is no Klopp: Chelsea manager doesn't have the CV to save himself from the sack | Goal.com

 Lampard also has the worst away defensive league record of any Chelsea manager since the Premier League began in 1992.

-The only positive is amid such a poor run, the Blues remain only nine points off the top of the table but now have a host of teams with games in hand ahead of them as they sit in eighth place.
+The only positive is that amid such a poor run, the Blues remain only nine points off the top of the table - but they now have a host of teams with games in hand ahead of them as they sit in eighth place.

 Chelsea can turn it around but it might be easier with a new manager.
 Thomas Tuchel, Julian Nagelsmann, Ralph Hassenhuttl, Max Allegri or even Leicester's Brendan Rodgers are the early contenders.
 Some are already angling for the hot seat at Stamford Bridge.